I know I could use a reminder of what really matters…

 Do not accumulate wealth while millions are hungry.
 Do not take as the aim of your life to profit, accumulate wealth or sensual pleasure.
 Live simply and share time, energy, and material resources with those who are in need.

-Do not lose yourself in dispersion and in your surroundings.
+Do not lose yourself in distractions and in your surroundings.
 Practice mindful breathing to come back to what is happening in the present moment.
 Be in touch with what is wondrous, refreshing, and healing — both inside and around you.
 Plant seeds of joy, peace, and understanding in yourself in order to facilitate the work of transformation in the depths of your consciousness.

 Do not utter words that can create discord and cause the community to break.
 Make every effort to reconcile and resolve all conflicts, however small.